skellis46/slipbox/improvisation and the threshold of the self.md

 ## Authentic movement: awareness while dancing

-Our research-dancing was a somatic practice called [[authentic movement]], which normally involves two people taking turns in two different roles: a mover/dancer who improvises movement with eyes closed, and a viewer or witness who observes.
+Our research-dancing was a somatic practice called [[authentic movement]], which normally involves two people taking turns in two different roles: a mover-dancer who improvises movement with eyes closed, and a viewer or witness who observes.
 Both the mover and witness attempt to avoid making judgments on any aspect of the experience.
 Each iteration of the practice is followed by a period of reflection between the two participants.[^am]

 Authentic movement has a therapeutic lineage [@starkswhitehouse-1999-authentic] and is now used variously as a 'mystical practice' [@adler-2015-mandorla p.218], as a method to create movement [e.g. @voris-2018-forming], and as a performance practice [e.g. @davis-2007-maya; @mcleod-2020-dance], all while maintaining its roots in therapy [e.g. @stromsted-2026-souls].
 It is not surprising therefore that Jane Bacon describes authentic movement as a 'field of practices' [@bacon-2015-authentic p.205].

 Somatic practices focus on internal bodily attunement, and an important aspect of such practices is that what the movement looks like is not important, and what it looks like reveals little of the complex internal experiences of the dancer [@ellis-2020-corporeal].
 At times it might even have appeared as if Katye and I were bordering on doing nothing.
 The irrelevance of how the dancing appears is one thing that separates most somatic practices from the conventional oculocentric ways in which artistic dance is codified, validated and imagined.

-Katye and I were not practising authentic movement for any particular reason.
 Unlike the various instances or practices of authentic movement described above, the purpose or goal of our dancing was simply for the experience itself: it was autotelic.
 We were dancing without wanting anything from it, and it felt this way even as part of a small research activity funded as pump-priming for a larger yet-to-be-imagined project.
 This autotelic practice, with deep intrinsic enjoyment, is a key characteristic of the dancing that Katye and I practiced for and with each other.
 We were not trying to make or find anything in particular.

 Given these aspects of the movement practice, our version of authentic movement has more in common with body awareness practices characterised by Mehling et al. as emphasising 'non-judgmental "mindfulness"' [-@mehling-2011-body p.1]; for example Body Awareness Therapy, Feldenkrais, Alexander Method and Body-Oriented Psychotherapy [@mehling-2011-body].
-Although our authentic movement practice presented in this research does not act as a proxy for all dancing (whether artistic or social), I assume that it forks into many body-based practices (including various dance techniques), and is forked from many practices.
+Although our authentic movement practice presented in this research does not act as a proxy for all dancing (whether artistic, social or therapeutic), I assume that it forks into many body-based practices (including various dance techniques), and is forked from many practices.

 The research is distinct from work that analyses movement [e.g. @koch-2011-movement], isolates particular experiential qualities [e.g. @sheets-johnstone-2011-movement; @sheets-johnstone-2011-primacy; @ehrenberg-2015-kinesthetica], or even artist-scholars presenting discrete episodes of practice research [see @ellis-2023-ecosystemic].
 Instead, the research presented here is a phenomenological cross-section of _awareness while dancing_ which I treat as the corporeal and material substrate of the analysis.
-And that analysis takes the shape of a case study of mindful-movement-for-its-own-sake in which I present five key observations – and their implications – emerging from the reflective practice:
+And that analysis takes the shape of five key observations – and their implications – emerging from the reflective practice:

 1. non-dual awareness
 2. agency